Molson Brewery: History

-Founded in 1786, the Molson Brewery is the oldest brewery in North America and continues to produce beer on the site of the original brewery.
+Founded in 1786, the Molson Brewery is one of the oldest breweries in North America and continues to produce beer on the original brewery site.

-On May 2, 1782, at the age of 18, John Molson left England for Canada, landing in Montreal on June 26.
-Shortly after his arrival, he began working at the Thomas Loyd brewery, which he went on to purchase at an auction in 1784.
-Not long after his arrival in Montreal in 1782, Molson sensed the market potential for beer in the British colony.
-Prices for wine, rum and port were rising and an influx of English and Irish immigrants were particularly partial to beer.
-When he came of legal age, Molson used the money inherited from his parents to acquire a small brewery housed in a wooden building on the shores of the St Lawrence, just outside the fortifications of the burgeoning City of Montreal.
+On May 2, 1782, John Molson, age 18, left England for Canada, landing in Montreal on June 26.
+Shortly after his arrival, he began working at the Thomas Loyd brewery.
+In 1784, Molson sued Thomas Loyd for repayment of a debt.
+The result was Loyd admitting to the crime, and all of his brewery buildings being put up for auction.
+Around this time, Molson sensed the market potential for beer in the British colony.
+Prices for wine, rum, and port were rising and an influx of English and Irish immigrants were particularly partial to beer.
+In January 1785, Molson used the money inherited from his parents to acquire what had been the Thomas Loyd brewery on the shores of the St. Lawrence, just outside the fortifications of the burgeoning City of Montreal.

-In 1785, he temporarily closed his business to cross the Atlantic in search of modern equipment and ingredients.
-Upon his return, he offered the seeds free of charge to neighbouring Montreal farmers, who agreed to grow them to satisfy the brewery's need for malt.
+In June 1785, he temporarily closed his business to cross the Atlantic for modern equipment and ingredients.
+Upon his return, he offered the seeds free of charge to neighboring Montreal farmers, who agreed to grow them to satisfy the brewery's need for malt.
 In 1786, just six weeks after taking the helm, Molson delivered his first brew, an ale.
 Priced at five cents a bottle, his brew sold well.

 Molson took advantage of the many business opportunities available at the time.
 He quickly diversified his investments, opened a lumber yard, and began issuing loans to local Montreal merchants.
-In 1816, the family enterprise began to take shape when founder John Molson entered into an association with his three sons, John, Jr., Thomas and William.
+In 1816, the family enterprise began to take shape when founder John Molson entered into an association with his three sons, John Jr., Thomas and William.

-Although brewing proved to be Molson's most sustainable field of endeavor, other activities were added throughout the company's lengthy history.
+Although brewing proved to be Molson's most sustainable field of endeavour, other activities were added throughout the company's lengthy history.
 Molson was the first company to own and operate a fleet of steamboats, which were used to transport people and goods between Quebec and Ontario.
 John Molson and his sons also founded the Molson Bank, which later merged with the Bank of Montreal.

-In 1816, John Molson formed a partnership with his three sons – John, Thomas and William.
-It was Thomas who would eventually follow in his father's footsteps by continuing the Molson brewing tradition and upholding high standards of quality.
-In 1903, inspired by the popularity of imported beers, Thomas’ grandson Herbert Molson and brew master John Hyde created Molson Export, an authentic ale brewed in the classic style, developed by John Molson.
+Thomas Molson would eventually follow in his father's footsteps by continuing the Molson brewing tradition and upholding high standards of quality.
+In 1903, inspired by the popularity of imported beers, Thomas’ grandson Herbert Molson and brewmaster John Hyde created Molson Export, an authentic ale brewed in the classic style, developed by John Molson.

 The Molson family were pioneers in steamships and hospitality, assisted with the Montreal General Hospital, were patrons of McGill University and the arts, and until 1925, were involved in banking through Molson Bank which merged with the Bank of Montreal.